adsabs/adsabs.github.io/_includes/_help/data_faq/_posts/conf_proc.md

 * A file named PUBLICATION, containing the full name of the conference or book (you should use the same name given in the journal field above).

-* A file named COPYRIGHT, containing the copyright string that needs to be displayed at the bottom of each page that the {{ include.site }} creates and places online in its article service (please do not try to include the copyright symbol © since we already do this for you).
+* A file named COPYRIGHT, containing the copyright string that needs to be displayed at the bottom of each page that {{ include.site }} creates and places online in its article service (please do not try to include the copyright symbol © since we already do this for you).

 * A file named BIBSTEM, containing the bibliographic abbreviation for the publication (e.g. *ASPC..117* or *2000immm.proc*).
 This should be the same abbreviation that has been used to create the bibliographic entries described above.